natan-dot-com/Panorama-Covid-19/README.md

 # Panorama-Covid-19

 ## Descrição (PT-BR)
+Panorama Covid é um aplicativo feito em Java e Python.
+Sua proposta principal é informar e educar as pessoas sobre a pandemia atual do SarS-CoV-2 (COVID-19).
+Também é o projeto final da disciplina **SSC0103 - Programação Orientada a Objetos** na Universidade de São Paulo (ICMC - USP).

 ## Description (EN)
 Panorama Covid is an app mainly made in Java and Python, which it's main purpose is to inform and educate people about the SarS-CoV-2 (also known as COVID-19) ongoing pandemic.
-It's also the final project of **Object Oriented Programming discipline (SSC0103)** at University of São Paulo - Brazil (ICMC-USP).
+It's also the final project of **Object Oriented Programming class (SSC0103)** at University of São Paulo - Brazil (ICMC-USP).

 ### Structure
 The app has a main dashboard, that has three main sections: